-Your portable Great Lake Spa® cabinet has been manufactured with either Western Red Cedar or Northern Michigan White Cedar.
+Your portable Great Lakes Spa® cabinet has been manufactured with Western Red Cedar.
 Your cabinet has been water-sealed at the factory and is able to withstand the elements in an outdoor setting.
 The cedar will naturally weather over time, especially when located outdoors, and this is the preferred look of many spa buyers.

 If you wish to minimize the weathering effect, you should treat your spa with an exterior penetrating oil-based stain.
 Remember that treating the wood with a varnish will give a much brighter look to the cabinet, so you may want to do some testing on the back side of the cabinet first.
-Many people choose to stain the cabinet to reflect their individual tastes, and your local paint supply store can assist you in various options you have in wood treatment.
+Many people choose to stain the cabinet to reflect their individual tastes.
+Your local paint supply store can assist you in various options you have in wood treatment.